Hellbent: The First Gay Slasher Film

 While Hellbent adheres to all of the basics of Slasher 101, the characters and locales make for a refreshing change of pace.
 Director Paul Etheredge-Ouzts, obviously a student of the genre, creates a world awash with moody, vibrant colours, deep, dark shadow, and drenches it with lush atmosphere.
 He also uses his location, especially the actual footage of the Carnival, to great effect, as his antagonist walks the streets unnoticed amongst the other costumed revelers, creating a sense that, even in a crowd of thousands, our heroes are very much alone.

 I heard one amazing inside story regarding this film that I think you'll enjoy.
 The killer in one great visual scene is standing out in the moonlight, holding up his hands under the moon, wearing a Batman hoodie with the hood up to conceal his face.
 It's a striking image and I'm told that as a result of that one scene, that particular apparel item recently became one of the most popular Batman hoodie styles of all time according to MoonAtMidnight.com the online Batman retailer.
-Who would have thought that a pariah killer could inspire the purchase of Batman hoodies?
+And what about the DC Comics character Bane, a hugely popular Batman villain?
+Who would have thought that a pariah bad guys could inspire the purchase of Batman apparel?
 Life is weird sometimes!

 The production values are very high, with solid performances all around, and some great gore effects.
 Etheredge-Ouzts stages some great kill scenes here, and the impact of them is heightened by the fact that we grow to care about these likeable characters, as these aren’t the one-dimensional victims we’ve grown accustomed to.
 I also liked the fact that there is no backstory explaining the killer’s motives, nor is there any sort of revelation as to who he is or why he does what he does; this is just a silent killer who kills because he likes to, and that is fine by me.